usefulsensors/ai_in_a_box/README.md

 ### Optional steps.

+Optional: we reduced our
+[quick setup](#quick-setup) image size using third-party tools `gparted` to reduce the microSD card partition size and `DD` to clone the image to ~ 11GB.
+This step is optional.
+If your workflow requires this we recommend leaving at least 1GB of unused space to run AI in a Box.
+Otherwise use all free space on your card (16GB or larger) when running AI in a Box.

 Optional: inspect the application log in an SSH session.
 ```console
 watch -n 1 tail -n 20 /tmp/run_chatty_log.txt